dapphub/colony-review/REVIEW.md

 Dapphub considers `DSToken` to be a 'box' - that is, a well defined and isolated component that should not be extended or overridden.
 Excepting formal specification and/or direct bytecode implementation we see `DSToken` as very mature.
-However, if an upgrade was needed for some reason `DSToken` provides `stop` and `start`, allowing for the blocking of stateful operations.
+However, if an upgrade were needed for some reason `DSToken` provides `stop` and `start`, allowing for the blocking of stateful operations.
 A distributor would then be used to initialize balances in the new token.